rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 Working with 3D Molecules
 =========================

-The RDKit can generate conformations for molecules using two different methods.
+The RDKit can generate conformers for molecules using two different methods.
 The original method used distance geometry. [#blaney]_ The algorithm followed is: